-Business Payment Network: to maintain or service accounts for our Customers, to provide customer service to our Customers, to process or fulfill order processing and transactions, to verify customer information, to process payments, and providing the Business Payment Network product to our Customers.
+Business Payment Network: to maintain or service accounts for our Customers, to provide customer service to our Customers, to process or fulfill order processing and transactions including ACH and wire transfers, to verify customer information, to process payments, and providing the Business Payment Network product to our Customers.

 Billtrust Business Directory: to identify opportunities within our customers’ customer bases to convert print invoices to electronic invoices and payments from paper checks to online payments.

 Marketing: to keep you informed about upgrades, products and services of Billtrust, its affiliates and other third parties that may be of interest to you.

 |Special categories of Personal Data||General: to process or fulfill orders and transactions, verify customer information, and provide our Products and Solutions to our Customers.|

 Business Payment Network: to contact our customers, when required; to process or full order processing and transactions including ACH and wire transfers.

 Marketing: to contact customers or prospects in order to market our Products and Solutions.